Significant Perkins

 What MUST ALL CTE teachers do?

 a.
-Identify "Occupational/Technical proficiency"
+Identify "Occupational/Technical proficiency" a.

 (Personally, I would recommend recording "occupational proficiency"